VincentToups/emacs-utils/streams.md

 One way is to take the average of many uniformly distributed numbers.
 These averages will have a Gaussian distribution which can be scaled to whatever standard deviation is desired.
-A way which is less computationally intensive, however, is the Box-Mueller transformation, which takes two independent distributions of uniformly distributed numbers and returns two distributions of Guassian numbers.
+A way which is less computationally intensive, however, is the Box-Miller transformation, which takes two independent distributions of uniformly distributed numbers and returns two distributions of Guassian numbers.
 If `u` and `v` are uniformly distributed, then